mageichler/fluffy-photo-base/README.md

 Published here: (https://mageichler.github.io/fluffy-photo-base/)

 Welcome to my very first React.js app!
 This is also my final project from programming classes.
-I still working on improving some features so at this moment I kindly ask you to be patient and forgiving if something doesn't work perfectly.
+I'm still working on improving some features so at this moment I kindly ask you to be patient and forgiving if something doesn't work perfectly.

 ## Project stages & used tools